Keyboard shortcuts

 }

-Conditions are a closed grammar (== != < <= > >=, && || ! over bindings/inputs/a.field/literals/nested calls).
+Conditions are a closed grammar (== != < <= > >=, && || ! over bindings / inputs / a.field / literals / nested calls).

-Passing one field of a struct
+Pass only one field of a struct

 #[derive(serde::Serialize, serde::Deserialize)]